Question 68·Medium·Rhetorical Synthesis

 Identify the most relevant notes for her ‘pioneering role’

-- "Lovelace predicted that machines could manipulate symbols beyond mere calculation, even composing music." → Shows a visionary prediction about what computers could do.
+- She predicted machines could manipulate symbols beyond calculation, even composing music.

-- Includes both the first algorithm and her prediction about composing music.
+The choice that names Lovelace, ties her to the Analytical Engine, and includes both the first algorithm and her prediction about composing music is:

-D) In 1843, Ada Lovelace wrote detailed notes on Charles Babbage’s Analytical Engine that included the first computer algorithm and predicted that such machines could one day compose music.
+In 1843, Ada Lovelace’s notes on Babbage’s Analytical Engine outlined the first computer algorithm and envisioned machines composing music.